luchob/padding-oracle/README.md

 The rough idea is that a text encrypted with a block cipher (e.g. AES, 3DES, etc) in CBC mode of operation and PKCS7 padding may be decrypted without knowledge of the secret key.
 The only thing that is necessary is the so called _Padding oracle_.
 A padding oracle leaks data about whether the padding of an encrypted message is correct or not.
 Just that.

-The application encryts a text message and tries to decrypt it.
+The application encrypts a text message and tries to decrypt it.
 The bundle contains a padding oracle.

 More details about padding oracle attacks are available [here](https://en.wikipedia.org/wiki/Padding_oracle_attack).
 There was missing information about some implementation cornercases - please see [here](http://crypto.stackexchange.com/questions/40800/is-the-padding-oracle-attack-deterministic).